 Top 5 Relaxing Things to Do in The Gambia

-The Gambia is a laid back little country, with miles and miles of unspoiled sandy beaches.
-Even in the height of the season the most popular ones never get overcrowded.
-But to really relax I love to get away from the tourist resorts and explore further afield.
-Here I’ve selected my top 5 ways to escape, still within easy reach of the main tourist areas.
+The Gambia is a laid-back little country, with miles and miles of unspoiled sandy beaches.
+Even in the height of the season the most popular beaches never get overcrowded.
+It’s the perfect place for a relaxing vacation.
+We spend so much time rushing around, especially in the lead-up to a holiday that it can be hard to truly relax while we are away.
+My trick is to get away from the main resorts and explore further afield.
+Here I’ve selected my top 5 ways to escape, off the beaten path in The Gambia but still within easy reach of the main tourist areas.

 I’ve always loved the idea of yoga on the beach but have never had the chance to put the thought into practice until recently.
 Sandele Eco Retreat and Learning Centre lies on a sweeping bay of white sand in The Gambia.
 I’d visited before to learn about their impressive sustainability projects.
 This time I pre-booked a morning yoga session.

-I had an early start as it takes about an hour to get to Sandele – its well away from the tourist resort where I was staying in Kotu.
-As I walked through the gardens down a twisting path to the palm thatched yoga circle I could already feel myself relaxing.
-With a view across the sands to the ocean and the sound of the waves, it’s a wonderful setting, and with expert yoga master, Lamin as my instructor, I couldn’t have been in better hands.
+I had an early start as it takes about an hour to get to Sandele – it’s well away from the tourist resort where I was staying in Kotu.
+As I walked through the gardens down a twisting path to the palm-thatched yoga circle I could already feel myself relaxing.
+With a view across the sands to the ocean and the sound of the waves, it’s a wonderful setting, and with expert yoga teacher, Lamin as my instructor, I couldn’t have been in better hands.

-Afterwards I tucked into a healthy vegan breakfast.
-Sandele are happy to cater for any tastes or dietary requirements, including meat eaters of course, but there a few places that I know of where you can eat vegan in The Gambia.
+Afterwards, I tucked into a healthy vegan breakfast.
+Sandele are happy to cater for any tastes or dietary requirements, including meat-eaters of course, but there are few places that I know of where you can eat vegan in The Gambia.

 Sandele has two yoga circles and all guests may join their complementary morning or evening group sessions.
 Non-residents are also welcome and if you’d like to arrange a yoga session then please contact Geri here.